 Stan Malos is a professor of management, specializing in human resource management in the Lucas College and Graduate School of Business.
 He holds a law degree from UCLA and doctoral degree from Purdue University.
 His teaching and research include employment discrimination, professional career mobility and related legal issues.

-Meghna Virick is a professor of business specializing in human resource management.
+Meghna Virick is a professor of business specializing in human resource management and associate dean of undergraduate programs.
 She holds a doctoral degree from the University of Texas at Arlington in HR management/organizational behavior.
 Virick worked in HR at multiple organizations for six years before returning to academia.
 Her research focuses on unemployment/underemployment and gender and race related issues in HR practices, such as talent and succession planning.
 Her focus on diversity emphasizes issues that affect women and older workers.